JaehaKim97/SR4IR/assets/docs/Testing.md

 Note that we only offer models for {Segmentation, Detection, Classification-StanfordCars} with X8 SR scale combined with the EDSR-baseline SR model.

+(*Update 2025.03.17* - We additionally upload SR4IR with SwinIR models in both x4 and x8 scales)

 Locate them on `experiments/`, e.g., `experiments/seg/000_H2T/*`.

 ## Testing command